 Social workers and registered nurses with the support of an interdisciplinary team that includes a geriatrician, psychiatrist, and pharmacist with experience in geriatrics and dementia care can adopt this program.
-The COACH program is designed to support Veterans living with dementia and their caregivers and can be used by VAMCs that have compassionate and experienced staff in the field of dementia care.
+The program can be used by VAMCs that have compassionate and experienced staff in the field of dementia care.

-Findings suggest that ongoing caregiver support helps the caregiver better cope and deal with loved ones with dementia.
-Knowing they have someone to talk to about specific caregiving challenge and feeling supported during the overwhelming task of providing care 24 hours a day reduces the caregiver's feelings of isolation and increases their access to critical resources.
+Findings suggest that ongoing caregiver support helps caregivers better cope and deal with loved ones who have dementia.
+Knowing they have someone to talk to about specific caregiving challenges and feeling supported during the overwhelming task of providing care 24 hours a day reduces caregivers' feelings of isolation and increases their access to critical resources.

-Need Addressed
+Needs Addressed

-Caring for Veterans with dementia at home is a difficult task which often results in Veterans being placed in costly long-term care facilities.
-Many individuals with dementia experience problematic behavioral symptoms, including disturbed emotions, mood, perceptions, thoughts, motor skills, and altered personality traits, which impact their ability to access needed services due to the challenges they face leaving their home environment.
+Caring for Veterans with dementia at home is a difficult task that often results in Veterans being placed in costly long-term care facilities.
+Many individuals with dementia experience problematic behavioral symptoms, including disturbed emotions, mood, perceptions, thoughts, motor skills, and altered personality traits, which weaken their ability to access needed services because the challenges they face leaving their home environment.

 More specifically, outpatient clinic assessments to obtain additional assistance are often inadequate because of the travel involved, emotional stress, and confusion the Veteran may experience.
-Another challenge individuals living with dementia face is the ability to adhere to drug treatment protocols, increasing the risk for drug ineffectiveness, adverse drug effects, overdosage, underdosage, and negative drug interactions.
-Behavioral symptoms experienced by individuals living with dementia provide a significant challenge for caregivers and can be a primary predictor of nursing home placement.
-Due to these challenges, many caregivers often experience loneliness and stress.
+Another challenge individuals living with dementia face is having trouble adhering to drug treatment protocols, increasing the risk for drug ineffectiveness, adverse drug effects, overdosage, underdosage, and negative drug interactions.
+Behavioral symptoms experienced by individuals living with dementia provide a significant challenge for caregivers and can be a primary predictor of nursing home placement.7 Faced with these challenges, many caregivers often experience loneliness and stress.